-The revised DP music course began first teaching in August 2020 with first assessment in May 2022.
+The revised Diploma Programme (DP) music course began first teaching in August 2020 with first assessment in May 2022.

 The course is thoroughly updated to better prepare students for a world with increasing access to global musical cultures and rapidly changing music industries.
 The course strengthens students’ competencies to strategize, plan, execute and justify their creative choices to become effective life-long learners and resume a place of responsibility in the contemporary world.